silverstripe/cwp/docs/en/02_Features/01_Solr_search/06_Tuning_the_search_results.md

 		- CwpSearchBoostExtension

-Ensure that you are using either the default SolrSearchIndex, or are extending CwpSearchIndex and are calling `parent::init()` after your custom field definitions.
+Ensure that you are using either the default CwpSolrIndex, or are extending CwpSearchIndex and are calling `parent::init()` after your custom field definitions.